Habtom1999/Streaming-04-bonus-Habtom/README.md

 Run the publisher script to populate the queues.
 Run consumer1.py and consumer2.py to process the data and write results to CSV files.

-Project Structure
+# Project Structure
-publisher.py: Sends data from data.csv to two RabbitMQ queues. consumer1.py: Monitors the first queue, performs transformations, and writes to data-result1.csv. consumer2.py: Monitors the second queue, performs transformations, and writes to data-result2.csv. data.csv: Original CSV file, input CSV file with multiple columns. data-result1.csv: Output CSV file for processed data from consumer 1. data-result2.csv: Output CSV file for processed data from consumer 2.
-README.md: Project documentation.
-Reference
+.publisher.py: Sends data from data.csv to two RabbitMQ queues.
+.consumer1.py: Monitors the first queue, performs transformations, and writes to data-result1.csv.
+.consumer2.py: Monitors the second queue, performs transformations, and writes to data-result2.csv.
+.Life expectancy.csv: Original CSV file, input CSV file with multiple columns.
+.data-result1.csv: Output CSV file for processed data from consumer 1.
+.data-result2.csv: Output CSV file for processed data from consumer 2.

 # Run